Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits: Introduction

 The study of the QSL time for quantum evolution has unveiled fundamental constraints on the rate of change of various entanglement measures \cite{Mohan:2021vfu,PhysRevA.107.052419,Das:2017nty}.
-Specifically, QSL time for entanglement entropy has been investigated for the bi-partite pure quantum system \cite{PhysRevA.106.042419}.
-The simplest case of a multi-partite quantum system is a bi-partite quantum system comprising two subsystems.
-Entanglement entropy serves as an important entanglement measure to assess the degree of quantum entanglement between the subsystems of a bi-partite quantum system.
+Specifically, QSL time for entanglement entropy has been investigated for the bipartite pure quantum system \cite{PhysRevA.106.042419}.
+The simplest case of a multipartite quantum system is a bipartite quantum system comprising two subsystems.
+Entanglement entropy serves as an important entanglement measure to assess the degree of quantum entanglement between the subsystems of a bipartite quantum system.
 The entanglement entropy determines the von Neumann entropy on the reduced density matrix of one of the subsystems \cite{PhysRevLett.101.010504}.
 It quantifies the uncertainty resulting from the lack of a well-defined quantum state in a subsystem due to potential entanglement with another subsystem.
 The variance in entanglement entropy is defined as the capacity of entanglement of the reduced state of any of the subsystems \cite{DeBoer:2018kvc,PhysRevLett.105.080501}.
-The QSL time for entanglement entropy shown in Ref. \cite{PhysRevA.106.042419} estimates how fast entanglement may be formed or degraded in a bi-partite quantum system.
+The QSL time for entanglement entropy shown in Ref. \cite{PhysRevA.106.042419} estimates how fast entanglement may be formed or degraded in a bipartite quantum system.